mpazaryna/presentation/jstd/presentation.md

 - Generic models and specialized training are powerful
 - Modern hardware can handle complex natural language processing
-- No Swift packages but elegant architecture to maintain domain independence
+- Build an elegant architecture to maintain domain independence
-- Refactor into official Swift packages at a latter time
+- Refactor into Swift packages when I'm more confident

 ---